The Ache of the Empty Fairground

 the duet of parakeets

-and I am back in our tiny apartment castle
+I am back in our tiny borough castle

 where the Queen